Sai-2706/AI-Chatbot-Voice-Agent-using-Kore.ai/README.md

 # AI-Chatbot-Voice-Agent-using-Kore.ai
-This project is built to develop an *AI Chatbot and AI Voice Assistant* for Pronix Inc organisation using the Kore.ai platform.
+I developed an *AI Chatbot & AI Voice Assistant* for Pronix Inc organisation using the Kore.ai platform.

 # 🤖 Pronix Virtual Assistant (AI Chatbot & Voice Agent using Kore.ai)

-This project is to develop an **AI Chatbot and AI Voice Assistant** for **Pronix Inc.** organisation using the **Kore.ai platform**.
+The main aim of the project is to develop an **AI Chatbot and AI Voice Assistant** for **Pronix Inc.** organisation using the **Kore.ai platform**.

 ## Project Overview